splunk/public-o11y-docs/gdi/opentelemetry/components/loadbalancingexporter.rst

           exporters:
             - loadbalancing

-Kubernetes resolver example
+Kubernetes resolver
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The following example shows a configuration for a Kubernetes resolver:
+The following example configures the load balancing exporter for a Kubernetes resolver:

 .. code-block:: yaml